python/cpython/Doc/library/typing.rst

 .. function:: NewType(typ)

-   A helper function to indicate a distinct types to a typechecker, see :ref:`distinct`.
+   A helper function to indicate a distinct type to a typechecker, see :ref:`distinct`.
 At runtime it returns a function that returns its argument.
 Usage::